RetroDECK/ES-DE/USERGUIDE.md

 **Hidden**

-A flag to indicate the game is hidden.
-If the corresponding option has been set on the main menu, the game will not be shown.
-Useful for examle for DOS games to hide batch scripts, configuration tools etc.
+A flag to indicate that the game is hidden.
+If the corresponding option has been set in the main menu, the game will not be shown.
+Useful for example for DOS games to hide batch scripts, configuration tools etc. If a file or folder is flagged as hidden but the correponding option to hide hidden games has not been set, then the opacity of the text will be lowered significantly to make it clear that it's a hidden game.

 **Broken/not working**